mdn/content/files/en-us/web/accessibility/aria/roles/searchbox_role/index.md

 The `searchbox` must have an accessible name.
 If the `searchbox` role is applied to an HTML {{HTMLElement('input')}} element, an associated {{HTMLElement('label')}} shoul be used.
 Otherwise, use [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) if a visible label is present, or [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) if a visible label is not present.

 The screen reader will announce "search box", "search edit", or "search field" plus the accessible name.
 This can be redundant if "search" is included in the label.

-The `searchbox` role should not be used with [`combobox`](/en-US/docs/Web/Accessibility/ARIA/Roles/combobox_role).

 ## Examples